TransCoder: Towards Unified Transferable Code Representation Learning Inspired by Human Skills: Limitations

 \section{Limitations}

-There are mainly two limitations of our work:
+The limitations of our work are shown below:

-\begin{itemize} \item We primarily rely on the CodeXGLUE Benchmark Dataset~\cite{Lu2021codexglue} to evaluate the effectiveness of our method.
-We hold the view that incorporating more code corpora with diversity, \textit{e.g.}, BigQuery\footnote{\url{https://console.cloud.google.com/marketplace/details/github/github-repos}}, can further exploit the benefits of TransCoder and extend it to more tasks and languages. \item Due to the limited computational resources, our experiments mainly rely on CodePTMs with encoder-decoder architecture for both code understanding and generation tasks.
-We leave experiments based on other CodePTMs with encoder-only~\cite{kanade2020learning} and decoder-only~\cite{Svyatkovskiy2020gptc} architecture as future works. \end{itemize}
+\begin{itemize} \item We primarily rely on the CodeXGLUE Benchmark Dataset~\citep{Lu2021codexglue} to evaluate the effectiveness of our method.
+We hold the view that incorporating more code corpora with diversity, \textit{e.g.}, BigQuery\footnote{\url{https://console.cloud.google.com/marketplace/details/github/github-repos}}, can further exploit the benefits of TransCoder and extend it to more tasks and languages. \item Due to the limited computational resources, our experiments mainly rely on models with encoder-decoder and decoder-only architecture for both code understanding and generation tasks.
+We leave experiments based on other CodePTMs with encoder-only~\cite{kanade2020learning,feng2020codebert} architecture as future works. \item Owing to constraints in data availability, we assess TransCoder’s efficacy under low-resource scenarios by employing a sub-sampling technique on the existing dataset.
+A more comprehensive evaluation involving less commonly used programming languages in the real world remains a prospect for future endeavors. \end{itemize}